Trip Planning FAQ

 Many of our prospective trippers worry about the physical requirements involved in joining one of our trips.
 We encourage trippers to have an active lifestyle but we do not expect prospective trippers to ramp-up an intensive training program before embarking on a trip.
 Keep in mind that most of our trips have no portages – and this really limits the normal slogging to a bare minimum.
-Also, our rivers have steady current and this makes for light and easy paddling which is limited to four or five hours daily.
+Our rivers have steady current making for light and easy paddling limited to four or five hours daily.
 As a minimum, we do encourage trippers to develop a daily stretching and walking program eight to ten weeks prior to departure.

 Novice Canoe Trippers

-If you possess an adventurous spirit but perhaps lack intermediate or advanced canoeing skills, we can select the perfect introductory expedition to responsibly take you just outside of your comfort zone by providing you with expert canoe instruction and coaching – both prior to your expedition launch and while on-trip.
-At Canoe North Adventures, we are passionate about sharing our extensive river knowledge and take pride in teaching dynamic canoeing and river-running skills.
+If you possess an adventurous spirit but perhaps lack intermediate or advanced canoeing skills, we can select the perfect introductory expedition to responsibly take you just outside of your comfort zone.
+We provide you with expert canoe instruction and coaching – both prior to your expedition launch and while on trip.
+We are passionate about sharing our extensive river knowledge and take pride in teaching dynamic canoeing and river-running skills.

 Pre-Trip Canoe Training